sugaloy/Roop-knockoff/README.md

-## Sugaloy's no effort way to run Roop Face Changer
+## Sugaloy's no effort way to run Roop Face Changer <Edited 2025/3/5>
 The Roop itself is an AI face changer that takes image input and image or video target to switch the face from input to target

 It's not made by me, Roop is a library that you should get from the original author